RDB-Academy/documents/featureList.md

 - **a working user delete function**
   - the user will be first disabled and reactivate his profile in a period of 14 days, after this period the account will be irrevocable deleted
 - url routing

-### Maybe
 - achievement system
+- task tip system
 - friend system

-  - real name
-- task tip system
-- internationalization - German / English
+### Maybe

 ## SQL Module
 ### Must be implemented